gerhardniemand/compare-the-scores/README.md

 You can look at two files:
 - play.php: This is the file you'll run using `php play.php` to see the code in action.
+- src\CompareTheScotes.php: This is the clas you'd use to do the comparison code.

 ### Testing: